VirtualBox 3.0.2 (Ubuntu 9.04 Host + Ubuntu & Windows Guests)

 Description:

+Finally, something to make all of us happy!
+VirtualBox 3.0.2 delivers smooth support to shared Nat and Subnetwork outside-the-box!!!
+This has always been a dream of mine to use VirtualBox for such agility of having as much development machines as I can (your host memory).
 What I could accomplished tonight was the setup of a shared subnetwork between my host Ubuntu 9.04 and my guests on Ubuntu 9.04 and Windows XP SP2.
 Everything I did was to setup network cards from each of my guests to use the network interface as a Bridged Adapter, and choose the one I have Internet connectivity.
 By the way, the connectivity I am using is my wireless card.

 This can help anyone who needs different boxes and installations of machines to develop and test applications that depend on the network, shared resources, etc. For example, I need to build a Sensor Network that sends collected data to the main data center as my thesis simplest workspace.
 On a single box, my development environment is contains source-code for both the Sensors and the Main node.
 However, with the use of Subversion and SCP I can transfer artifacts over between the boxes and still test the transport layer of my sensor network.